-Before Opsview Monitor we used two well known, legacy monitoring platforms.
+Before Opsview we used two well known, legacy monitoring platforms.
 Unfortunately, both tools flooded us with alarms and suffered from persistent database instability.
 The decision was made to look for something new when it was decided to centralize monitoring from all locations into one tool.
-The old monitoring tools couldn’t hope to scale with the rapid growth TeleComputing is experiencing.
+The old monitoring tools couldn’t hope to scale with the rapid growth Visolit is experiencing.

 Having battled with the limitations of our old monitoring tools for a number of years we had a long list of requirements from the replacement including: